Manufacturing in Minnesota

 For more information about products made in Minnesota, visit the Minnesota Department of Employment and Economic Development (DEED)'s Made in Minnesota database.

-Source: The Minnesota Department of Employment and Economic Development, 2015 stats.
+Source: The Minnesota Department of Employment and Economic Development, 2015 and 2017 stats.